Duplicate Field

 - Remove Extra Whitespace -- Only collapses multiple spaces to one.

 - Case conversion -- Changes appearance but not the textual content.
-Whether you need a copy depends on whether you need the original casing for display.
+Whether you need a duplicate depends on whether you need the original casing for display.

 Tip